Steel fixers install and tie together the steel bars and mesh used to strengthen concrete during construction.

-There are no set requirements but some employers may want you to have GCSEs (A* to C) or equivalent in maths, English and science and technology.
+There are no set requirements, but some employers may want you to have GCSEs at grades 9 to 4 (A* to C) or equivalent in English, maths, science and technology.

 Relevant work experience or work-based qualifications in construction or engineering may also be helpful.